colornos/colornos/README.md

 NaiveBayes Classifier is based on applying Bayes' theorem with strong (naive) independence assumptions between the features.

 Feel free to update and make it better.
-I dare you.
+Include the accredited source (it will be cross referenced) if you want it added to the master.

 Thanks,
 Team Colornos